-According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income tax, sales tax, service tax, value added tax, goods and service tax, customs duty, excise duty,
+According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees' state insurance, income tax, GST, customs duty, cess and any other material statutory dues applicable to it, were outstanding, at the year end, for a period of more than six months from the date they became payable.

-- cess and any other material statutory dues applicable to it, were outstanding, at the year end, for a period of more than six months from the date they became payable. - (b) According to the information and explanation given to us, there are the dues outstanding with respect to income tax, on account of any dispute, are as follows:
+(b) According to the information and explanation given to us, The dues outstanding with respect to, income tax, sales tax, service tax, value added tax, GST, customs duty, excise duty on account of any dispute, are as follows:

-Name of the statute Nature of dues Amou nt Period to which the amount relates Forum where dispute is pending Remarks Income Tax Act, 1961 Income Tax 86.57 A.Y.
-2012-13 Commissioner of Income Tax (Appeals) - Income Tax Act, 1961 Interest 0.97 A.Y.
-2014-15 Assessing Officer - Income Tax Act, 1961 Income Tax 87.52 A.Y.
-2015-16 Commissioner of Income Tax (Appeals) - Andhra Pradesh Value Added Tax Act, 2005 Value Added Tax 423.60 F.Y.
-2015-16 AP Sales Tax and VAT Appellate Tribunal - Andhra Pradesh Value Added Tax Act, 2005 Value Added Tax 162.72 F.Y.
-2014-15 to 2017-18 Appellate Deputy Commissioner - Directorate of Electrical Safety, Government of Andhra Pradesh Electricity Duty 883.73 From Jan 2013 to Mar 2017 Directorate of Electrical Safety and chief electrical inspector Treated the liability as disputed one, on the basis of advice received from an independent expert
+Name of the statute Nature of dues Amount Rs. in Lakhs Period to which the amount relates Forum where dispute is pending Remarks Income Tax Act, 1961 Income Tax 86.57 A.Y.
+2012- 13 Commissioner of Income Tax (Appeals) Income Tax Act, 1961 Interest 0.97 A.Y.
+2014- 15 Assessing Officer - Income Tax Act, 1961 Income Tax 87.52 A.Y.
+2015- 16 Commissioner of Income Tax (Appeals) - Directorate of Electrical Safety, Governmen t of Andhra Pradesh Electricity Duty 883.73 From Jan 2013 to Mar 2016 Directorate of Electrical Safety and chief electrical inspector Treated the liability as disputed one, on the basis of advise received from an independe nt expert Andhra Pradesh Value Added Tax Act, 2005 Value Added Tax 423.60 F.Y.
+2015-16 AP Sales Tax and VAT Appellate Tribunal Andhra Pradesh Value Added Tax Act, 2005 Value Added Tax 204.75 F.Y.
+2014-15 to 2017-18 Appellate Deputy Commissioner Penalty order of Rs.42.03 Lakhs was received during F.Y.2019- 20

 - (viii) According to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to banks.
-Further, the company has not borrowed any amount from financial institutions or government and has not issued any debentures. - (ix) In our opinion and according to the information and explanations given to us, during the year the Company has utilized the money raised by way of term loans for the purposes for which they were raised.
-Further, the Company has not raised money by way of public issue offer. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of fraud by the Company or any fraud on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such instance by the management.
+Further, the Company has not borrowed from any financial institutions or government nor has it issued any debentures. - (ix) In our opinion and according to the information and explanations given to us, during the year the Company has utilized the money raised by way of term loans for the purposes for which they were raised.
+Further, the Company has not raised money by way of public issue offer.